 Emanuel: "Nancy gave me two very important tasks as soon as she became Speaker: Sit down and shut up.
 I got pretty mad.
 I said there is only one woman in my life who can order me around like that...
 Hillary Clinton."

 Subverted by Chile's first female president, Michelle Bachelet, who tried (with a moderate amount of success) to play the Team Mom card.
-In a country which has had 16 years of the same political bloc running it the unashamed corruption and money-grubbing were very strong, and this attitude didn't work.
-(She then went to head up the United Nations Entity for Gender Equality and the Empowerment of Women, known as UN Women because UNEGEEW sounds like Ban Ki-moon just threw up; she has returned to Chile to run for a second term and is the odds-on favorite to win in November 2013.)
+In a country which has had 16 years of the same political bloc running it the unashamed corruption and money-grubbing were very strong, and this attitude didn't work in her first term (2006-10).
+Since Chile forbids presidents from serving consecutive terms, she then went to head up the United Nations Entity for Gender Equality and the Empowerment of Women (known as UN Women because UNEGEEW sounds like Ban Ki-moon just threw up), but returned to Chile to run for president again, and won.
+We'll see what happens in her second term (2014-18).

 Played straight by the deceased high-ranked lawyer Monica Madariaga, the Minister of Justice in Pinochet's dictatorship.
 According to Madariaga's testimony, she had to become an Iron Lady to cope with the misogyny among Pinochet's aides.